Clips and Q&As -- The Steigerwald Post

 Sprigle’s original 21-part series detailing how awful life for blacks was under the ‘Old Jim Crow,’ still shocking after seven decades, is collected in my Kindle ebook, Undercover in the Land of Jim Crow, available on Amazon.

 My 2017 history book, 30 Days a Black Man, tells the whole story behind Sprigle's newspaper series, how it was blessed by the NAACP’s Walter White and the huge impact it had on a country that was strictly segregated in the South by law and in the North by fact.
+This interview with prolific and smart podcaster Andrew Keen provides a good look at what ‘30 Days’ is about.

 As someone who has himself written a book on this topic, I say there is none better than Steigerwald's book on Sprigle; I literally had a hard time putting it down.